taosdata/TDengine/docs/en/04-concept/index.md

 <a href="#model_table1">Table 1: Smart meter example data</a>
 </div>

-Each row contains the device ID, timestamp, collected metrics (current, voltage, phase as above), and static tags (location and groupId in Table 1) associated with the devices.
+Each row contains the device ID, timestamp, collected metrics (`current`, `voltage`, `phase` as above), and static tags (`location` and `groupid` in Table 1) associated with the devices.
 Each smart meter generates a row (measurement) in a pre-defined time interval or triggered by an external event.
 The device produces a sequence of measurements with associated timestamps.

 ## Metric